Log in

 Select the permission level within your team.

 Click Create a shareable link.
-Then, click on the dropdown and select whether you want to grant view-only or editor access.
+Then, click the dropdown and select whether you want to grant view-only or editor access.
 Editors can create, edit, and delete records in a table.

 Select the permission level for share links.